bassemZohdy/langgraph-sample/README.md

   - Returns Server-Sent-Events style lines: `data: { ... }` per chunk.

 ## 🧩 How It Works
+- `agent/src/main/app/models.py` manages multiple AI providers with automatic selection and failover
-- `agent/src/main/app/graph.py` builds a `StateGraph` with a `chatbot` node that calls Ollama.
+- `agent/src/main/app/graph.py` builds a `StateGraph` with a `chatbot` node that uses the model manager
-- `agent/src/main/app/database.py` stores and retrieves conversation threads and messages in PostgreSQL.
+- `agent/src/main/app/database.py` stores and retrieves conversation threads and messages in PostgreSQL
-- `agent/src/main/main.py` exposes FastAPI routes for chat, invoke, and streaming.
+- `agent/src/main/main.py` exposes FastAPI routes for chat, invoke, streaming, and model information
-- Docker Compose brings up Postgres, Ollama, and the agent in one network.
+- Docker Compose brings up Postgres, Ollama, and the agent in one network

 ## 🧪 Development